 And that’s not the most remarkable part of Dormammu and the Dark Dimension.
 The most remarkable part about Dormammu and the Dark Dimension is twofold.
 First, Dormammu rules all.
 Second, time and space cease to exist.
 Because of this, any spells that Dormammu casts inside it are truly forever and unbreakable…

 Galactus is an incredible force that goes around looking for worlds to consume.
 His reasons for this aren’t entirely villainous, however.
 He does this because the worlds provide him sustenance.
 That is, without consuming worlds, he would die.

 Rather than find the worlds himself, Galactus gives other beings great power in exchange for their servitude.
 Once under the employment of Galactus, these beings (Heralds) travel throughout the galaxy looking for uninhabited worlds for their master.
-Because they’ve been given power by Galactus, should they encounter any trouble when selecting worlds, they are more than equipped in dealing with it.
+Because Galactus have given them power, should they encounter any trouble when selecting worlds, they are more than equipped to deal with it.

-What I’m saying is that when a character is known as the “Eater of Worlds”, it’s no surprise that they are one of the most powerful Marvel supervillains.
+I’m saying that when a character is known as the “Eater of Worlds,” it’s no surprise that they are one of the most powerful Marvel supervillains.

 Like the mythological bird that we all know, the Phoenix brings death and rises anew from the ashes it leaves behind.
 The Phoenix Force is the ultimate power within the Marvel Universe.
 It’s both without change and immortal and is born of the void between states of beings.
 It’s also the center point of all Psionic Energy that has existed, does exist, and will ever exist.